 Eco-Informatics Summer Institute: The EISI brings together interdisciplinary groups of students from many universities to work with faculty mentors on research projects that advance knowledge and understanding of old-growth forests, streams, and other native and managed ecosystems at the HJ Andrews Experimental Forest.

-The Northwest National Marine Renewable Energy Center (NNMREC) is a partnership between Oregon State University (OSU) and the University of Washington (UW).
-OSU focuses on wave energy while UW focuses on tidal energy.
+Pacific Marine Energy Center: The Pacific Marine Energy Center (PMEC) is a partnership between Oregon State University, the University of Washington, and the University of Alaska Fairbanks.
+PMEC focuses on wave, tidal current, and in-river energy.